203 Southpointe Ct, Murfreesboro, TN

 Which is more expensive, granite or quartzite?

-Do both need sealing?
+Do both granite and quartzite need sealing?

 Compare natural stones in person